 It’s a damn good time to be alive if you’re into making music with synths.
-Forward thinking companies such as Korg and Arturia have been at the forefront of the portable/affordable analog synthesiser movement with the release of the Volca and Brute range respectively.
-Synth stalwarts Roland, Moog and Dave Smith are re-envisioning classic products for a modern audience, while the development of eurorack modules continue to grow at an exponential rate.
-The second-hand synth market has also seen healthy growth with the creation of Facebook marketplace and the number independent vintage resellers on the rise.
+Forward-thinking companies such as Korg and Arturia have been at the forefront of the portable/affordable analog synthesiser movement with the release of the ‘logue and Freak ranges respectively.
+Synth stalwarts Roland, Moog and Dave Smith are re-envisioning classic products for a modern audience, while the development of eurorack modules continues to grow at an exponential rate.
+The second-hand synth market has also seen healthy growth with the creation of the Facebook marketplace and the number of independent vintage resellers on the rise.

 Yes, it’s a damn good time to be alive.
 But for those just getting started, even the simplest hardware synth can be a confusing and problematic device.
 What seems simple isn’t always so.
 Take this common phenomenon.
 You buy your shiny new synth and are ready to make some Kraftwerk-esque sounds.
 You plug in some headphones, turn it on, crank up the volume, start banging on the keys … and … nothing!?
 Or even worse something that sounds terrible.
 So you take some time to look at the plethora of knobs and sliders on the device and then the panic sets in.

-First, you notice series of acronyms: VCA, VCF, LFO…huh!?.
+First, you notice a series of acronyms: VCA, VCF, LFO…huh!?.
 You keep searching for something familiar but instead are confronted with envelopes, aren’t they used for mailing letters?
 The envelopes are accompanied by some equally unfamiliar terminology, Attack, Decay, Sustain and Release (or ADSR).
-By the time you are reading the words modulation, cutoff and resonance the panic starts has turned into straight up anger and frustration.
+By the time you are reading the words modulation, cutoff and resonance the panic starts to have turned into straight-up anger and frustration.

 Types of Waveforms